-This article will help HR Departments understand the benefits of hiring an Australian National on an E3 Visa and how it is very different from an H1-B Visa.
+This article will help you understand the E3 Visa, the benefits of hiring an Australian National on an E3, and how it is very different from an H1-B Visa.

-The E3 is for Australian professionals and is available all year.
+Many HR departments do not understand the E3 visa: A Specialty visa for Australian professionals that is available all year.
 The cost is di minimus, and the employee can start working for the company in as little as a few weeks.

 E3 Visa Highlights: